muno1/fullstack/README.md

-# Fullstack Test🍕
+# Fullstack Test�

-This repository is designed to test my technical skills for a fullstack developer position at Datapizza.
+This repository is designed to test my technical skills for a fullstack developer position.
 The frontend was designed using React (Next.js, TailwindCSS) and Python (FastAPI, Uvicorn) for the backend.

 ## Project Overview 🌐